Aditya-droid-byte/FlashChat/README.md

-## What you will learn
+## What I will get

-- How to incorporate Firebase into your Flutter projects.
+- How to incorporate Firebase into my Flutter projects.
 - How to use Firebase authentication to register and sign in users.
 - How to create beautiful animations using the Flutter Hero widget.
 - How to verify email through email verification link.